nicholsons/comp0034_week5/exercises/2_multi_page_dash_app.md

 Anything that you add to app.layout will be visible on every page.
 The above places the navbar before the main page content i.e. at the top of the page.

+You should now have a multipage app.

+### Add a third app
+Create a new app called app3.

+You can create your own or copy one of the [sample apps in the Dash repository on GitHub](https://github.com/plotly/dash-sample-apps).

+Add a link to the `index.py` for app3.